 \section{Conclusion}

-In this paper, we apply the visual question answering (VQA) technology to the context of autonomous driving.
-After analyzing the differences between existing VQA benchmarks and autonomous driving scenario, we find that models trained on traditional 2D and 3D VQA datasets cannot be directly applied to street-view data.
-Therefore, we construct the first large-scale multi-modal visual question answering benchmark named as NuScenes-QA for autonomous driving scenario.
+In this paper, we apply VQA to the context of autonomous driving.
+We construct NuScenes-QA, the first large-scale multi-modal VQA benchmark for autonomous driving scenario.
 NuScenes-QA are generated automatically based on visual scene graphs and question templates, containing 34K scenes and 460K question-answer pairs.
-In addition, we provide a series of baseline models for it based on the latest 3D detection and VQA technology, and extensive experiments are conducted on it, laying a solid foundation for future research.
-We strongly hope that NuScenes-QA can promote the development of multi-modal interaction of VQA and advance the technology of autonomous driving applications.
+Alongside a series of baseline models, comprehensive experiments establish a solid foundation for future research.
+We strongly hope that NuScenes-QA can invigorate the evolution of multi-modal VQA and propel advancements in autonomous driving.